 Why Is Palm Oil Used?

 Palm oil has some great properties that make it the vegetable oil of choice for many industries.
-It is a crop with an extremely high yield, producing on average 4 tonnes of oil per hectare per year, which is massively better than the next highest yielding alternative, rapeseed, which produces only 0.75 tonnes of oil per year per hectare.
+It is a crop with an extremely high yield, producing on average 4 tonnes of oil per hectare per year, which is massively more than the next highest yielding alternative, rapeseed (canola), which produces only 0.75 tonnes of oil per year per hectare.
 Due to its efficiency, oil palm plantations produce around 35% of the world’s supply of vegetable oil whilst taking up less than 10% of the land used for vegetable oil production.
-This efficiency makes palm oil very cheap to produce compared to other vegetable oils.
-Palm oil also requires lower amounts of fertilizer and pesticides than other oil crops, cutting costs further.
-It’s production costs are lowered even further by the fact that it is grown in tropical climates, meaning that it can be grown in developing countries where labour costs are lower.
+This efficiency makes palm oil super cheap to produce compared to other vegetable oils.
+Palm oil also requires lower amounts of fertilizer and pesticides than other similar oil crops, cutting costs even further.
+It’s production costs are lowered even further by the fact that it is grown in tropical climates, meaning that it can be grown in developing countries where labour costs are typically much lower.

 Some palm oil derivatives are emulsifiers and surfactants, which are important in many cosmetic products such as soaps.
-Emulsifiers allow oil and water to mix, and surfactants remove oil and grease from a surface.
+Basically, emulsifiers allow oil and water to mix, and surfactants remove oil and grease from a surface.
 These properties mean that palm oil is very useful in these products and are likely found in mainstream skincare and haircare products as a result.

 Why Is Palm Oil a Problem?